Classic Margarita with Fresh Lime Juice and a Little Magic – Bitters

 Bitters for Margarita Cocktails

 Like most everything good in cocktails recipes there is always folklore and mystery involved and bitters are no exception.
 It is part of the beauty.
-One legend which I’ve yet to try but is fun to share, is the no-fail cure to hiccups.
+One legend which we’ve yet to try but is fun to share, is the no-fail cure to hiccups.
 Soak a sugar coated lemon wedge with Angostura bitters and take a bite.
 Hiccups will be gone.

-Margarita Recipe w/ fresh Lime & Bitters
+Classic Margarita w/ fresh Lime & Bitters

 Ingredients